RiceComp215-Staff/RiceChecks/README.md

     or you could require *GoogleJavaFormat*, described above, which would reject code written with such shenanigans.

-- You annotate packages (via `package-info.java`) or classes with an `@GradeCoverage` annotation to note which project(s) care about coverage for those classes or packages.
+- You annotate Java classes or packages (via `package-info.java`) with an `@GradeCoverage` annotation to note which project(s) care about coverage for those Java classes or packages.
 ```java
 @GradeCoverage(project = "Sorting")
 public class HeapSort { ... }